carls113/RCAC-temp-hpc-exchange/docs/source/week4/files2.rst

 We can implement our basic knowledge of
 UNIX programs to isolate our job and save outputs to the tape archive.
-There isn't a "right" or "wrong" way ere, but this version of the submission file illustrates some good ideas with job behavior::
+There isn't a "right" or "wrong" way here, but this version of the submission file illustrates some good ideas with job behavior::